lucee/lucee-docs/docs/03.reference/01.functions/arrayunshift/function.md

 ---
-title: arrayunshift
+title: ArrayUnShift
-id: function-arrayunshift
+id: function-arrayUnShift
 related:
 categories:
     - array
 ---

-Adds an element at the beginning of the array and shifts the rest of the elements to the right.
+This method adds one or more elements to the beginning of an array and returns the new length of the array.